 - Loss of Balance

 Some of these warning signs are more severe and do need veterinarian attention.
 If you see your dog walking in circles, having trouble with his balance, or seems like he can’t hear you, get him to the vet immediately as these are all warning signs of a deeper infection and this usually can’t be cured with natural remedies.

-Causes of a Ear Infection Flare Up
+Causes of an Ear Infection Flare Up

-There are many things that can cause your family protection dogs ear infection problem to flare up, but it is usually triggered by three main categories and they are:
+There are many things that can cause your family protection dogs to ear infection problem to flare up, but it is usually triggered by three main categories and they are:

 - Fungal or Yeast Infections.
-Bacteria is naturally occurring in your dog’s ears and usually, it doesn’t cause any issues.
+Bacteria are naturally occurring in your dog’s ears and usually, it doesn’t cause any issues.
 However, things like allergies or hormone imbalances can cause them to react and flare, resulting in an ear infection.

 - Bacterial Infections.
-As I stated before, bacteria is naturally occurring in your dog’s ear but if your dog becomes stressed it can cause the Staphylococcus bacteria to multiply far too rapidly and this results in an ear infection or chronic flare.
+As I stated before, bacteria are naturally occurring in your dog’s ear but if your dog becomes stressed it can cause the Staphylococcus bacteria to multiply far too rapidly and this results in an ear infection or chronic flare.

 - Hormone Imbalances.
 Your dog’s immune system is a delicate thing and when it gets unbalanced by stress this puts added pressure on your pet.
 Stress will cause an imbalance that causes ear infections.